Kingsport, Tennessee was named as one of the Top Ten Cities in which to Walk by Walking Magazine

-Kingsport’s popular Greenbelt is a 10-mile walking and biking trail that extends from one end of the city to the other, winding its way along the Holston River and through beautiful open meadows, marshlands, historic sites, flower gardens, quaint neighborhoods and even shopping and eating destinations.
+Kingsport’s popular Greenbelt is a 10-mile walking and biking trail that extends from one end of the city to the other, through a multitude of landscapes, historical sights, shops, and eating destinations.

 Kingsport is home to the historic Netherland Inn, the nation’s only registered historic landmark that was both a stage stop and a boatyard.